sachieko/shukumei/README.md

 Developed with the assistance of Logos who provided commentary and useful ideas.
 You know who you are :)

+## Commands

+* Ping: Confirm the bot is working and responding
+* Predict: Predict the stance another user in discord will take on their next turn in a duel without revealing either's choices.

 ## FAQ

 * Found a bug?
 Please make an issue if you are able!
 Or drop me a message and I'll get to it :)